 RoboBoat 2026

-With our second-generation team taking lessons from RoboSub 2024-2025 and RobotX 2024-2025, we hope to push our performance to new heights at Nathan Benderson Park (Sarasota, FL) from February 19th - 24th, 2026, in our third RoboBoat competition year using our Autonomous Surface Vessel (ASV), Crusader
+With our second-generation team taking lessons from prior seasons’ RoboBoat, RoboSub, and RobotX, we aim to push our performance to new heights at Nathan Benderson Park in Sarasota, Florida from February 19 to 24.
+This is our third RoboBoat competition, with two Autonomous Surface vehicles (ASV), Barco Polo and Crusader.

 Competition Strategy